Fire and Rescue

 Notice to all Springville Residents

 All fireworks are prohibited in the following areas:

-• The “North East Boundary (Same as years past) on the northeast foothill boundaries of Springville.
+- The “North East Boundary” on the northeast foothill area of Springville.
 The fireworks ban is designed to prevent any fireworks being used within 1000 ft. of the US Forest/Springville City boundary near the foothills.
-The boundary is defined as follows: Starting at Main Street and 1400 North, east up through Millpond Dr.; east on 400 North and winding its way over to 1300 East and up Canyon Road to 2450 East, including all areas east of 2400 East to the City limits.
+The boundary is defined as follows: Starting at Main Street and 1400 North, east up through Millpond Dr.; east on 400 North to 800 East then south to 400 N, east to 800 E then south to 200 N then east to 1170 E., south to 180 N. and around to the intersection of 1300 East and Center St. east to 1470 E. south to 400 S and East to 1800 E. (Note: 1800 East turns into 1900 East) south to Canyon Rd. east to the end of Cove Dr. extending to the city boundary to the South.